Machine-Level Programming V: Advanced Topics¶

 - Heap: Dynamically allocated (via

-). - Data: Statically allocated data (global vars, static vars, string constants).
+malloc,calloc,new). - Data: Statically allocated data (global vars, static vars, string constants).

 - Text/Shared Libraries: Executable machine instructions (read-only).